tcp-emitter/server/README.md

 Name        | Description
 ----------- | -----------
 `subscribe`   | Event emitted when a `TCP Emitter client` subscribes to a TCP Emitter event.
 The listeners of this event are invoked with the `TCP Emitter client` & `event name`.
 Note when a `TCP Emitter client` requests to subscribe to an event that it is already subscribed to, this event is not emitted.
 `unsubscribe` | Event emitted when a `TCP Emitter client` unsubscribes to a TCP Emitter event.
-The listeners of this event are invoked with the TCP Emitter client & event name.
+The listeners of this event are invoked with the `TCP Emitter client` & `event name`.
 Note when a `TCP Emitter client` requests to unsubscribe from an event that it is not subscribed to, this event is not emitted.
 `broadcast`   | Event emitted when a `TCP Emitter client` broadcasts to a TCP Emitter event.
 The listeners of this event are invoked with the `TCP Emitter client`, `event name` & `broadcast arguments`.

 # TCP Emitter Clients